 Zechariah spoke the word of the LORD in Jerusalem to the returnees of both houses of Israel from Medo-Persian captivity:

-The house of Israel was addressed as well as the house of Judah.
+The nature of the house of Israel and of the house of Judah were addressed in prior studies.
 Though, as with any nation, some of its members lost their identities among the foreign nations in which they resided, no tribe was "lost."
 Peter wrote to the dispersion, (1 Peter 1:1.
 Young's Literal Translation), "the Diaspora (the Dispersion)" being the technical term for Jews outside the Land, still in use today.
 James wrote to the Twelve Tribes who are in the dispersion (James 1:1.
 Young's Literal Translation); and in Luke 2:36 we meet Anna of the tribe of Asher praying in the temple in Jerusalem.

 So, Gentiles without a drop of Jewish blood were saved prior to the Church Age, and will be saved subsequent to the Church Age: during the Tribulation period, as shown by Revelation 7:1-9, and during the Millennium, as shown by Zechariah 8:22-23.
 Why would God cut them off from the possibility of salvation in the intervening Church Age - right after Jesus died for the sin of the world (John 1:29)!